GeXiaoguo/gexiaoguo.github.io/_posts/2017-1-17-IQueryable, IEnumerable, Repository.md

 # IQueryable, IEnumerable and Repositories #

-When implementing Repository pattern against database storages, one always has to choose from whether to return IEnumerable or IQueryable collection.
+When implementing the Repository pattern against a database storage, one always has to choose from whether to return IEnumerable or IQueryable collection.
 I'd say neither is a good choice.
 Instead, the following pattern should be applied for the following reasons

     public List<Entity> GetEntity()